-All applications are submitted on the H2LOans website (h2LOans account, the project sponsor's authorized official will need to call the Water Bank at 609-219-8601 for security reasons.
+All applications are submitted on the H2LOans website (h2loans.com).
+To create an H2LOans account, the project sponsor's authorized official will need to call the Water Bank at 609-219-8601 for security reasons.
 The authorized official can then designate a project manager (authorized representative) to submit required information.
 Application deadlines have been removed and rolling applications are being accepted any time of the year.